White coffee: Yemen

 There is also a form of white coffee, native to Yemen, which refers to the ground shell of the coffee bean.
 This form of coffee earns its name from its color, and is brewed in the same manner as regular coffee, only with some spices added.

+Singapore

+The name kopitiam symbolizes Singapore's multilingual culture: "kopi" is Malay for coffee, while "tiam" is Hokkien (or Fukienese) for shop.
+Kopitiams are mainly open-air gatherings, with a few of food vendors on the first floor of the ubiquitous government-built housing complexes that span entire blocks.
+The basic kopi that results is a cup of thick coffee that has been squeezed through a cloth sock several inches long and is packed with tablespoons of sugar and sweet condensed milk.